asciimike/realtime-pres/README.md

-# Give your apps superpowers with Firebase
+# What Realtime Data Means